daleonpz/Notes/fh-dortmund/02-micro.md

     - Situations where agility is crucial because specifications are subject to change at any time,
     - Products that sell in modest quantities or where time to market is paramount, and for
     - Products that need to be reconfigured from remote.

+- (put somewhere): In digital circuit theory, sequential logic is a type of logic circuit whose output depends not only on the present value of its input signals but on the sequence of past inputs, the input history.
+This is in contrast to combinational logic, whose output is a function of only the present input.
+That is, sequential logic has state (memory) while combinational logic does not.